 In order to be eligible to graduate, you must complete all the requirements of your course, including academic and any other requirements, and have no outstanding fines, resources or accounts.
 While CHC will issue a general reminder about the closing date for applying to graduate in each conferral period, by posting information on the CHC website and other such means of communication, it is students’ responsibility to be aware of their progress towards completing their course requirements, their eligibility to graduate at the completion of the semester of their current enrolment and, therefore, to apply to graduate in a particular conferral period.

-If you are completing your course requirements at the end of your current semester of enrolment, you must submit an Application to Graduate form by the advertised due date for the relevant conferral period (1 May for mid-year and 1 September for end-of-year).
+If you are completing your course requirements at the end of your current semester of enrolment, you must submit an Application to Graduate form by the advertised due date for the relevant conferral period (1 June for mid-year and 1 October for end-of-year).
 The Application to Graduate form is located on the CHC website.
-It is available between 1 January and 1 May for the mid-year conferral period, and from 1 June to 1 September for the end-of-year conferral period.

 When you submit your application, you will receive an automated receipt email confirming the submission of your form.
 If you do not receive this confirmation email, please contact Student Administration.